IY Centers/Institutes Guidelines & Policies

 - To have an altar.
-This can vary anywhere from a simple candle to a full Integral Yoga altar with a Yantra and photos of Sri Gurudev and Master Sivananda.
+This can vary anywhere from a simple candle, to a full Integral Yoga altar with a Yantra and photos of Sri Gurudev and Master Sivananda.
 You should not have other spiritual teachers on the altar.

-- To disseminate information on Integral Yoga.
+- Disseminate information on Integral Yoga.

-- To offer spiritual support.
+- Offer spiritual support.

 Requirements to become an Integral Yoga® Center

 As an Integral Yoga Center, you will be representing the teachings of Sri Gurudev and Integral Yoga in your community.
 It is important that you have a strong personal connection to Sri Gurudev and an understanding of His teachings.
 The following are requirements for directors of IYC’s.

 - Recognition as representing the internationally known and highly respected system of Integral Yoga.

 - Permission to use the Integral Yoga name, the Yantra and the All-Faiths Logo (all of which are registered trademarks of Satchidananda Ashram—Yogaville) on your official center stationery, brochures and newsletters, providing that the following conditions are met: